gilliorem/philosophers/README.md

 ### STRUCTURE
 Let's represent the elements we have in the simulation and try to run our first multithreaded program.

-Since the whole program is a *simulation*, I find it good to use *Object Oriented* approach to represent the different elements of our program.
+Since the whole program is a *simulation*, I find it good to use an *Object Oriented* approach to represent the different elements of our program.

-For instance, there is no such type as *philo* or *fork*...
+For instance, there is no such data-type as *philo* or *fork*...
 That's why it can be tricky and hard to visualize what is going on at a *C* level.

 Representing those elements using structs is helpfull to better understand what is happening.

 So we have